Gauge fields induced by curved spacetime: Gauge fields and periodic scalar fields on a lattice

 Nonrelativistic fermions on a 2D discrete lattice in a gauge field are described by the so-called Harper-Hofstadter Hamiltonian.
-To derive this Hamiltonian, one can start from charged fermions in a gauge field and then treat the discrete 2D lattice (described by a periodic potential) as a perturbation on the Landau levels (as in Ref.~\onlinecite{thouless_quantized_1982}).
-Conversely, one can start with a so-called "tight-binding" model describing charged fermions in a periodic potential and treating the gauge field as a perturbation (as in Refs.~\onlinecite{harper_single_1955,hofstadter_energy_1976}).
+To derive this Hamiltonian, one can start from charged fermions in a gauge field and then treat the discrete 2D lattice (described by a periodic potential) as a perturbation on the Landau levels (as in Ref.~\cite{thouless_quantized_1982}).
+Conversely, one can start with a so-called "tight-binding" model describing charged fermions in a periodic potential and treating the gauge field as a perturbation (as in Refs.~\cite{harper_single_1955,hofstadter_energy_1976}).
 These two approaches lead to the same result, namely